-Cabin 135, A Memoir of Alaska forthcoming, August 2020, University of Alaska Press.
+Cabin 135, A Memoir of Alaska published by University of Alaska Press as part of the Alaska Literary Series, December 2020.

 Katie Eberhart has a Master of Fine Arts in Creative Writing from the Rainier Writing Workshop at Pacific Lutheran University, and degrees in Geography and Economics.
 Katie’s poetry, essays, and articles have appeared in print and online and she has taught writing workshops in Alaska and Oregon, and on a hillside in Greenland.
 Katie’s chapbook Unbound: Alaska Poems was published by Uttered Chaos Press (2013).

-Uunartoq Island, Where the Vikings Soaked, a poem, forthcoming in Cirque Journal, #20.
+Uunartoq Island, Where the Vikings Soaked, a poem, published in Cirque Journal, #10.2.

 Tango in D – Prologue, Northwest Accordion News, Winter Quarter 2019.